csdms/pymt/docs/usage.rst

   angle_highness_factor = 0.2
   angle_asymmetry = 0.5

-For example,
-configure the model to use an incoming wave height of 3.5 meters:
+Configure the model to use an incoming wave height of 3.5, instead of the default 2.0, meters:

 .. code-block:: python